 ‘Secured‘, or what’s known as ‘having a charge on your house, simply means that if you fail to repay your mortgage, your mortgage lender has legal paperwork in place to make sure their loan is repaid.
 In fact in the UK you can’t sell your house until your mortgage has been repaid in full.

-The balance of the proceeds of sale when you sell your house can be used towards the purchase of your new home.
+The balance of the proceeds of sale when you sell your house can be used towards the deposit for the purchase of your new home.
 This is if you have equity in your house.

 Your home’s equity is the difference between the fair market value of your property, less what you owe on your mortgage and/or loans secured on your home.
 When you buy another home, you’ll probably require a new mortgage to cover the full purchase price.